-- 4. The University assures itself that assessment criteria meet sector reference points through the following key routes: - The rigorous design, development and validation of courses - The accreditation/recognition of courses by Professional, Statutory or Regulatory Bodies (PSRBs) - Boards of Study produce marking criteria on an annual basis, and these are kept under review by School Education Committees - The anonymous marking of assessments (wherever practicable to do so) - Moderation processes (internal and external) to ensure consistency and rigour - Rigorous external examiner appointment process, in line with the QAA UK Quality Code - Validation, revalidation and periodic review panels with built-in external peer review to provide additional scrutiny - Academic Appeals process independent of course and module teams to ensure fairness and rigour. - Continuing and Professional Development Activities for academic and academic-related staff - 5.
+- 5. The University assures itself that assessment criteria meet sector reference points through the following key routes: - The rigorous design, development and validation of courses - The accreditation/recognition of courses by Professional, Statutory or Regulatory Bodies (PSRBs) - Boards of Study produce marking criteria on an annual basis, and these are kept under review by School Education Committees - The anonymous marking of assessments (wherever practicable to do so) - Moderation processes (internal and external) to ensure consistency and rigour - Rigorous external examiner appointment process, in line with the QAA UK Quality Code.
+External examiners attend all assessment boards where module and award outcomes are reviewed, discussed and ratified. - Validation, revalidation and periodic review panels with built-in external peer review to provide additional scrutiny - Academic Appeals process independent of course and module teams to ensure fairness and rigour.

+- Continuing and Professional Development Activities for academic and academic-related staff - 6.
 See Appendix 3 for further detailed information.